Apple says iPhone 12's ceramic screen is tougher than glass. Here's why

-When you think about phone screens, Gorilla Glass is top of mind.
-Corning's brand of chemically-strengthened glass has been covering some of the most popular phones from Samsung, Motorola and Google for years.
-And while it was implied that Apple also used some version of Corning's glass on its iPhones -- Steve Jobs used Corning's glass on the original iPhone and Apple recently invested millions in glass company, Apple had remained relatively secretive about the subject.
+When you think about phone screens, Gorilla Glass is the first name that comes to mind.
+Corning's brand of chemically strengthened glass has been covering some of the most popular phones from Samsung, Motorola and Google for years.
+And while it was implied that Apple also used some version of Corning's glass on its iPhones ($699 at Amazon) -- Steve Jobs used Corning's glass on the original iPhone and Apple recently invested millions in the glass company -- Apple had remained relatively secretive about the subject.
 Until now.

-The iPhone 12 -- which is now on sale (at least two models) -- has a brand-new cover material to protect its screen, called Corning Ceramic Shield.
+The iPhone 12 ($799 at Apple) -- which is now on sale (at least two models are) -- has a brand-new cover material to protect its screen, called Corning Ceramic Shield.
 According to Apple, the material is "tougher than any smartphone glass" -- even Gorilla Glass Victus, Corning's existing top-of-the line glass that the company launched in July and which protects the Samsung Galaxy Note 20 Ultra.

-Corning's Gorilla Glass is glass that has been altered (both in terms of the chemistry and composition) to increase the durability against drops and scratches.
+Corning's Gorilla Glass is glass that has been altered (both in terms of its chemistry and composition) to increase durability against drops and scratches.

-Glass-ceramics like the one found in the iPhone 12's Ceramic Shield are somewhat of a hybrid between glass and ceramic -- a completely new material for the company.
-According to Corning, glass-ceramics start out with a specially formulated glass that has been heat treated to develop nano crystals (like those found in ceramics) which are then embedded into the glass matrix.
+Glass-ceramics like the one found in the iPhone 12's Ceramic Shield are a hybrid between glass and ceramic -- a completely new material for the company.
+According to Corning, glass-ceramics start out with a specially formulated glass that has been heat-treated to develop nano crystals, like those found in ceramics, which are then embedded into the glass matrix.
 But unlike the usual ceramics in which the crystals form a pattern, the crystals covering the iPhone 12 are randomly oriented and smaller than the wavelength of light, which makes them transparent instead of opaque.
 Though Corning didn't disclose how the structure would affect the way in which the glass breaks, Apple says that Ceramic Shield is tougher than any other smartphone in the market today.

 Which is more likely to survive a fall?

 Corning says Gorilla Glass Victus can withstand drops of up to six feet, but this can change based on the phone manufacturer's design choices.
-The thickness and shape of the glass can greatly affect durability and our Note 20 Ultra for example with thing, curved display, didn't hold up to the six-foot claim.
+The thickness and shape of the glass can greatly affect durability.
+In our Note 20 Ultra drop test, for example, its curved display didn't hold up to the six-foot claim.
 Apple doesn't mention drop height, but says that the front of iPhone 12 is four times as drop resistant as its predecessor, which survived our drop test unscathed.
 The iPhone 11 also had a blend of Corning's glass specifically designed for Apple.

 Better fall protection doesn't mean better scratch resistance